-Costs to sell real estate projects are accounted for in one or more of the following ways:

-- 1. As project costs, which are capitalized as part of construction costs. - 2.
-As prepaid expenses or deferred charges, which are deferred and amortized over future periods. - 3.
-As period costs, which are charged to expenses as they are incurred.
+- 4. Costs to sell real estate projects are accounted for in one or more of the following ways: - a.
+As project costs, which are capitalized as part of construction costs. - b.
+As prepaid expenses or deferred charges, which are deferred and amortized over future periods. - c.
+As period costs, which are charged to expenses immediately as they are incurred.